 Students will be actively engaging in "real world" work.
 Let's face it...we hear "real world" all the time in education--College and Career Ready.

-So, I had to find literacy activities that I can use over and over but add variety to so that students would not get bored with it.
+There are authentic literacy activities that you can use over and over but add variety so students won't get bored with it.

 How do we make sure that our literacy tasks and experiences are helping our kiddos become "real world" ready?